U-Shift/Transport-Demand-Modelling/4-ClusterAnalysis.md

 #### Variables:

   - `Code`: Code of the airport;
   - `Airport`: Name of the airport;
   - `Ordem`: ID of the observations;
   - `Passengers`: Number of passengers;
   - `Movements`: Number of flights;
   - `Numberofairlines`: Number of airlines in each airport;
   - `Mainairlineflightspercentage`: Percentage of flights of the main airline of each airport;
   - `Maximumpercentageoftrafficpercountry`: Maximum percentage of flights per country;
   - `NumberofLCCflightsweekly`: Number of weekly low cost flights\`;
   - `NumberofLowCostAirlines`: Number of low cost airlines of each airport;
   - `LowCostAirlinespercentage`: Percentage of the number of low cost airlines in each airport;
   - `Destinations`: Number of flights arriving at each airport;
   - `Average_route_Distance`: Average route distance in km;
   - `DistancetoclosestAirport`: Distance to closest airport in km
   - `DistancetoclosestSimilarAirport`: Distance to closest similar airport in km;
   - `AirportRegionalRelevance`: Relevance of the airport in a regional scale (0 - 1);
   - `Distancetocitykm`: Distance between the airport and the city in km;
   - `Inhabitantscorrected`: Population of the city;
   - `numberofvisitorscorrected`: Number of vistors that arrived in the airport;
   - `GDP corrected`: Corrected value of the Gross Domestic Product;
   - `Cargoton`: Cargo ton.
 The total number of cargo transported in a certain period multiplied by the number o flights.

-## Startup
+## Let’s begin\!

 ##### Import Libraries